Family Law Service: Serving Protective Orders & Divorce Papers in Tulsa County

 Emergency Protective Orders (EPO)

-- Document service time, officer ID, or server details
+- Document service time, officer ID, and agency details.

-- File proof of service within 72 hours
+- File proof of service promptly after law enforcement confirms completion.

 Temporary & Permanent Protective Orders